filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 ## Simple Summary

-This FIP introduces tipset-wide gas reservations for explicit messages.
-Before executing the canonical explicit messages in a tipset, nodes reserve enough funds per sender to cover the maximum possible gas cost of that sender’s messages.
-While the reservation session is open, all non-gas value transfers are enforced against the sender’s free balance (on-chain balance minus remaining reserved gas), preventing intra-tipset “self-drain” patterns from making later messages underfunded.
-For messages that execute, receipts and gas accounting remain unchanged; the difference is how fund availability is enforced during the tipset.
+This FIP reserves each sender's tipset-wide maximum gas spend before explicit messages execute.
+While that reservation session is open, non-gas value transfers are enforced against `balance - reserved`, preventing earlier messages in the same tipset from draining funds needed to pay later gas charges.
+For executed explicit messages, receipts and gas accounting remain unchanged.

 To make reservations well-defined in multi-block tipsets, this FIP also introduces **Strict Sender Partitioning** during tipset message selection: if a sender’s messages are accepted from a higher-precedence block in the tipset, messages from that sender in lower-precedence blocks are ignored and produce no receipts.